Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Wonderous Item
 - Attunement

-**Hope**: As a bonus action, you can give yourself temporary hit points equal to your level that.
+**Hope**: As a bonus action, you can give yourself temporary hit points equal to your level.
 You can do this a number of times equal to your proficiency bonus before you must take a long rest.

 **Well Timed**: Whenever you gain temporary hit points, the cooldowns of your runes and items are reduced by 6 seconds.

-**Protection**: You gain a +1 to your armor class while wering the _Lifewell Pendant_.
+**Protection**: You gain a +1 to your armor class while wearing the _Lifewell Pendant_.

 ---